 "That's a shame, imagine all the fun to be had pulling your whiskers and nicking your hair ties," Rhys said on his way out.
-He was already at the door when he remembered Alexandre and his custom order.
-He was about to turn back but thought better of it.
-Llewellyn was in one of his moods again so it would be best to tell him later.

 It was a pleasant day, so he decided to take the longer route to his house and stop by McGinley's for some fruit juice on the way.
 He was in no hurry, it was the end of summer and with the long days and few responsibilities, he could spare the time.

 The cheerful green and yellow terrace in front of McGinley's was mostly empty, only one seat was taken and Rhys was not really surprised to see Cerwyn with his nose buried in a large book.
 Cerwyn was eternally carting around entire libraries and he could be found at McGinley's more often than not.
 His usual apple-mango-raspberry creation complete with pink curly straw and barely touched cookie were on the little table next to him.
 Rhys hastened his stride and confidently swiped the cookie from under Cerwyn's nose.
 It was delicious and therefore rightfully his, he figured.